Stuyk/ramblings/how-i-started-programming.md

     - I wanna work at Valve so fucking bad.
 - Recent Company Restructure
     - A company restructure means that they didn’t like the decisions being made so they cut out everyone that they didn’t like.
-    - All in Bits did about 5 of these total.

 What’s the takeaway at the end of all of this?
 I’m not sure but it has been an interesting journey thus far and I’m still really interested in programming but I try to take it easy.
 I’m still capable of delivering at an abnormal pace but I definitely don’t pull all nighters like I used to.